Our Family of Companies

 Deferred Annuities & Preparing for Retirement

-If you have maximized your contributions to a retirement savings account, like a 401(k) or an individual retirement account (IRA), you might consider purchasing a deferred annuity.
+If you have maximized your contributions to a retirement account, like a 401(k) or an individual retirement account (IRA), you might consider purchasing a deferred annuity.
 Although contributions to 401(k) accounts and IRAs are restricted to annual limits set by the IRS, there is no IRS limit on the amount of money you can use to purchase an annuity.
 This could help you increase the money you have available in retirement, while any growth is tax-deferred until received.
 If you have more questions, consider speaking with a financial representative.

 Related Articles